rancher/docs/content/rancher/v2.x/en/installation/options/server-tags/_index.md

 {{% tabs %}}
 {{% tab "Helm Charts" %}}

-When installing, upgrading, or rolling back Rancher Server in a [high availability configuration]({{< baseurl >}}/rancher/v2.x/en/installation/ha/), Rancher server is installed using a Helm chart on a Kubernetes cluster.
+When installing, upgrading, or rolling back Rancher Server when it is [installed on a Kubernetes cluster]({{< baseurl >}}/rancher/v2.x/en/installation/k8s-install/), Rancher server is installed using a Helm chart on a Kubernetes cluster.
 Therefore, as you prepare to install or upgrade a high availability Rancher configuration, you must add a Helm chart repository that contains the charts for installing Rancher.

 Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.x/en/installation/options/helm-version) to choose a version of Helm to install Rancher.